olemis/repo-info/README.md

 A simple as possible scripts to automate the generation of Docker metadata directory known as "repo-info"

-The drib name cames com the initials: "Docker Repo-info builder"
+The drib name cames com the initials: "Docker repo-info builder"

 ## How to use it.